 NZ Para athlete Classification Code and Standards

-The PNZ Athlete Classification Code (The PNZ Code) is a fundamental document upon which classification in New Zealand is based; the purpose of which is to uphold confidence in classification and promote participation by a wide range of athletes with differing impairment types and abilities.
-The PNZ Code details procedures and policies common across all Para sports and sets the principals for all PNZ member Sports to comply with the IPC Athlete Classification Code (the Code), through their International Federation (IF) Classification Rules and Regulations.
-The PNZ Code intends to achieve standardization but be general enough to permit flexibility regarding the implementation of its principles.
+The PNZ Athlete Classification Code (the PNZ Code) is a fundamental document upon which classification in New Zealand is based.
+Its purpose is to uphold confidence in classification and promote participation by a wide range of athletes with differing impairment types and abilities.
+The PNZ Code details procedures and policies common across all Para sports.
+It sets the principals for all PNZ member Sports to comply with the IPC Athlete Classification Code (the Code), through their International Federation (IF) Classification Rules and Regulations.
+It aims to achieve standardisation but be general enough to permit flexibility regarding the implementation of its principles.

-The PNZ Classification Standards are the technical and operational requirements for classification within New Zealand and these must directly reflect, and be in compliance with, the sport specific IF Classification Rules, which in itself, is in direct compliance with the Code.
+The PNZ Classification Standards are the technical and operational requirements for classification within New Zealand.
+These must directly reflect, and be in compliance with, the sport specific IF Classification Rules.
+In itself this is in direct compliance with the Code.
 The PNZ Standards relate to: